spektrumrf/sangbok/2021/compilation workaround 2021/README_workaround_2021.txt

 out why it didn't work, and then gave up.

 If clean_build works for you (as it probably will on Linux), ignore this folder.
+If you need to use this, make sure you edit the paths, especially in build_Quickfix_2.